jetm/git-recommended-uses/git-recommended-uses.md

 * Created in 2005 by Linus Torvalds and maintained by Junio Hamano.

-* Meaning git: "unpleasant person".
+* Meaning 'git' as word: unpleasant person.

 * Git arrived as a necessity.